-Over more than half a century, Carolina Friends School has not only fostered a vibrant and inclusive learning community, but also fostered traditions — times to celebrate our School family, times to connect with the wider world, and times to together examine and reflect on our shared values.
+For more than half a century, Carolina Friends School has not only fostered a vibrant and inclusive learning community, but also fostered traditions — times to celebrate our School family, times to connect with the wider world, and times to examine and reflect on our shared values.

 There are many events throughout the year for current families to connect as well as events specifically geared toward our alumni, but there are also certain times of year that are held special within our School community that have become annual traditions.
 Check our calendar and news for updated information on these and other events.

 - Grandparents and Family Friends Day

 Honoring the life and legacy of Dr. Martin Luther King, Jr. is an important yearly event for CFS, deeply aligned with our mission — the pursuit of truth, respect for all, peaceful resolution of conflict, simplicity, the call to service.
 In 1962 Carolina Friends School was founded as one of the very first integrated schools in the segregated South, and we continue to be driven by our commitment to diversity and inclusivity.

 We keep Dr. King's message in our minds and hearts throughout the year, and we come together to celebrate his birthday and remember his dream every January.
 The entire community is invited to join us in the Gym from 10:30 am each MLK Day.